Intermodal shipping adds capacity, cuts transportation costs and can reduce your emissions by up to 30% compared to over-the-road shipping.

 Intermodal carriers, both rail and drayage, rely on efficiency to provide cost-savings.

-Multiple daily trains bring hundreds of containers into an intermodal ramp, adding to the hundreds already on-site.
-To provide reliable service, intermodal ramps need to keep their equipment—containers, chassis and trains—turning quickly.
+Multiple daily trains bring hundreds of containers into an intermodal ramp, adding to the hundreds already on site.
+To provide reliable service, intermodal ramps need to keep their equipment — containers, chassis and trains — turning over quickly.

 To incentivize maximum operational efficiency from shippers and carriers, railroads use storage fees to get newly arrived, loaded containers out for delivery as soon as possible.

-Let's Review: 4 Things You Need to Know to Convert Highway Freight to the Rail
+Let's Review: 4 Things You Need to Know to Convert Truckload Freight to Intermodal

 Intermodal is a full truckload conversion product with many benefits including added capacity and reduced cost, but there are a few core differences every shipper should understand.